 Humio is capable of storing and searching across huge amounts of data.
 When cluster nodes join or leave the cluster, data will usually need to be moved between nodes to ensure the replication factor is upheld and that no data is lost.

-If you system contains very large amounts of data you cannot simply shuffle it around whenever a node leaves or enters the system.
-That is because moving Terabytes or Petabytes of data over the network can take a very long time and potentially impact system performance if done at the wrong time.
+If your system contains very large amounts of data you cannot simply shuffle it around whenever a node leaves or enters the system.
+That is because moving terabytes or petabytes of data over the network can take a very long time and potentially impact system performance if done at the wrong time.

-Data is stored in Humio according to the cluster’s Storage Rules, but when these rules are changed, e.g. when a storage node fails and is removed from the cluster, data is not automatically redistributed to match the new ruleset.
+Data is stored in Humio according to the cluster’s Storage Rules, but when these rules are changed, for example when a storage node fails and is removed from the cluster, data is not automatically redistributed to match the new ruleset.

 In other words the Storage Rules only apply to new data that is ingested.
-This means that data can end up being stored in fewer replicas that the configured replication factor!
-This is not necessarily a bad thing.
-It depends on how strict your replication requirements are.
+This means that data can end up being stored in fewer replicas than the configured replication factor.
+This is not necessarily a bad thing — it depends on how strict your replication requirements are.